How Do You Attract More Clients?

 While artwork, design and layout can help create a good impression...

-it is your message that convinces.
+it is the words in your message that convince people.

 This applies to your website, leaflets, letter of engagement and person-to-person discussions, etc.